 It is estimated that 60 percent of homeowners have some type of water problem in their yard.
 The easy solution is to sell your house and buy one of the 40 percent.
 Yes, I agree with you.
 That is a "Crazy Idea," so throw that suggestion out the window.

 There is a better solution.
-I will show you have to solve your drainage problem.
 I have been advising homeowners for years about their water problems and drainage systems for yards.
 Let's take a look at some of the ways you can solve 90 percent of your drainage problems.

 The best water system isn't a system at all, it is a grass swale.
 Let me explain:

-One of the most common problems I have investigated in the past 17 years is water pooling next to the house.
-This solution doesn't require a drainage system for yards, it requires identifying the problems and knowing what to do about it.
+One of the most common problems I have investigated in the past 19 years is water pooling next to the house.
+This solution doesn't require a drainage system for yards.
+First, identify the problem... be able to describe it.

 The contractor digs footing and foundations around the perimeter of the house.
 Once the concrete footing and foundation is poured, he backfills the cavity with loose soil.
 Rarely, have I ever seen a contractor compact the soil used around the foundation.
 And over time the soil settles and often becomes the lowest area in the yard.

 Even properly graded lots will settle if grading contractors do not compact the soil around the foundation.
-Over time, the ground around the foundation settles and low areas are created next to the foundation that allows water to collect against to the house.
+Over time, the ground around the foundation settles and low areas are created next to the foundation.
+Water flow to the low areas and collects against to the house foundation.

 Every lot should be graded to drain water away from the house.
 The elevation of the home should be set to direct water away from the building foundation.
 Good grading contractors always provide for adequate drainage.